auaruss/automated-lighthouse-testing/README.md

 ```

 ### Step 4
-Make a config.json in the config directory of the project with the following keys:
+Make a copy the file config.json.example named in the config directory of the project.
+It contains the following values:

 | Key | Value |
 | :--- | :------ |